-This photo shows the part of an English riding saddle known as the “billets”.
-The billets are three straps underneath the top flap, on each side.
-The billets are the anchor to which the girth is tied.
-The billet straps are securely attached to the tree (a saddle’s tree is what could be called the “skeleton” of the saddle) so once a girth is buckled to the billets it fits the saddle to the confirmation of the horse’s back and prevents the saddle from slipping (if the girth is sufficiently tightened).
+The billets of an English saddle are straps located underneath the saddle’s flap, on each side.
+The billets are the anchor to which the girth is connected.
+The billet straps are securely attached to the tree (a saddle’s tree is what could be called the “skeleton” of the saddle) so once a girth is buckled to the billets it fits the saddle to the confirmation of the horse’s back and prevents the saddle from slipping/

 Billet Strap Safety